lfierro/pachyderm-vid2frames-demo/tutorial/tutorial.md

 pachctl list repo
 ```

-Be sure to name the *videos* repo exactly as such because the *frames* pipeline expects it as an input.
+Be sure to name the *videos* repo exactly as such because the pipeline expects it as an input.

 # Add video files to the videos repo
 With all of your videos stored on a local folder, you can add all of them to the video repo by running: